-If you are someone who has diabetes or elevated blood sugar levels, carnosine can protect the body from possible damages that can come about from elevated blood sugar levels.
-In regards to diabetes, carnosine has been proven to help prevent and treat some of the possible complications from diabetes such as cataracts or eye damage, nerve damage, and even some kidney related problems.
+If you are someone who has elevated blood sugar levels, carnosine can protect the body from possible damages that can come about from elevated blood sugar levels.
+In regards to diabetes, carnosine has been proven to help prevent and treat some of the possible complications such as cataracts or eye damage, nerve damage, and even some kidney related problems.

 Take Home Message

 I strongly believe that any person, especially athletes, can benefit from supplementation with L-Carnosine.
 By adding around 500 mg or so daily to your supplementation list means you can provide the body with many health benefits without any risk of over dosing.

 L-Carnosine may not be one of the most highly recommended and needed supplements, so it’s not the most important one to worry about consuming, although it does have its own benefits like every other product.
 If you consume an adequate amount of dairy products, eggs, beef, pork and poultry, you will naturally be consuming a high amount of L-Carnosine so supplementation is not going to be needed for you.
 However, if you are someone who doesn’t consume these foods or meat products or a vegetarian, supplementation of L-Carnosine along with many other amino acids can help provide your body with great health benefits.